The Day of the Jackal (film): Plot

-Complicating matters further, Colonel St Clair—de Gaulle's personal military aide and a cabinet member—unknowingly compromises sensitive information when he divulges classified details to his mistress, Denise.
-Unbeknownst to him, Denise is an OAS agent who passes on the information to her contacts, inadvertently assisting the Jackal.
-At the same time, Lebel is informed by Special Branch that a British national, Charles Harold Calthrop, might be connected to the assassination plot and has assumed the alias Paul Oliver Duggan.

-Despite learning that his plot is compromised, the Jackal presses forward.
-While staying in a hotel, he meets and seduces the aristocratic Colette de Montpellier, but he narrowly evades capture as Lebel and his team close in.
-After surviving a severe vehicular accident, the Jackal flees to Madame de Montpellier's country estate.
-There, when she reveals that the police have already questioned her, he kills her.
-Assuming a new identity as a bespectacled Danish schoolteacher named Per Lundquist, he disposes of Duggan's belongings and boards a train back to Paris.
+Colonel St Clair, who is de Gaulle's personal military aide and a cabinet member, divulges classified details to his new mistress, Denise, an OAS agent.
+At the same time, Lebel is informed by Special Branch that a British national, Charles Harold Calthrop, might be connected to the assassination plot and travelling under an alias.
+The Jackal learns his plot is compromised, but decides to press forward with the mission.
+He seduces the aristocratic Colette de Montpellier in a hotel in Nice, but narrowly evades capture by Lebel and his team.
+He survives a motor vehicle collision and flees to Madame de Montpellier's country estate, and kills her when she reveals the police have already questioned her.
+Dyeing his hair and donning spectacles, he assumes the identity of a Danish schoolteacher, Per Lundquist, and boards a train for Paris.

-The discovery of Madame de Montpellier's body and the recovery of her car allows Lebel to drop all restraints of secrecy and launch a public manhunt.
+Madame de Montpellier's murder allows Lebel to drop secrecy constraints and launch a public manhunt.
 The Jackal temporarily hides at the flat of a man he picks up in a Turkish bath, killing him when the man learns of Montpellier's murder.
-At a subsequent cabinet meeting, Lebel predicts that the Jackal will try to shoot de Gaulle during the upcoming Liberation Day ceremony, marking the commemoration of Paris's liberation during World War II.
-Despite Lebel's efficient and successful leadership of the investigation, he is dismissed from the case as the Minister assumes command directly for the final part, only to be reinstated less than 24 hours later when the Minister draws a blank and Lebel's expertise is seen as indispensable.
+At a subsequent cabinet meeting, Lebel predicts the Jackal will try to shoot de Gaulle during the upcoming Liberation Day ceremony marking Paris's liberation during World War II.
+Lebel is dismissed from the investigation so the Minister can assumes personal command, and is then reinstated less than a day later when the Minister recognizes Lebel's expertise.

-On Liberation Day, disguised as an elderly French veteran named André Martin, the Jackal infiltrates a building near the ceremonial area using the previously duplicated key.
-Concealing his rifle within crutches, he positions himself for the assassination in a room overlooking the ceremony.
-As de Gaulle presents a medal, the Jackal fires a shot that narrowly misses when the president unexpectedly leans forward.
-While the Jackal is reloading for a second attempt, Lebel and a gendarme storm the room.
+On Liberation Day, the Jackal disguises himself as an elderly French veteran, conceals his rifle within crutches, and accesses the room overlooking the ceremony.
+He takes aim but de Gaulle unexpectedly leans forward while presenting a medal, and the Jackal's shot narrowly misses.
+Jackal reloads for a second attempt, and Lebel and a gendarme storm the room.
 The Jackal kills the policeman before being fatally shot by Lebel.

-Back in London, the real Charles Calthrop arrives at his flat interrupting the policemen as they sift through his belongings.
-Ultimately, the assassin is interred in an unmarked grave, leaving the true identity behind his many disguises an enduring mystery.
+Back in London, the real Charles Calthrop arrives at his flat, interrupting policemen sifting through his belongings.
+The assassin is interred in an unmarked grave, leaving the true identity behind his many disguises an enduring mystery.